 For the world to reach the long-term goals of the Paris Agreement, actions need to improve over time.
 Therefore, the countries created an improvement cycle.
 The main parts of this cycle are:

-First, nations are expected to plan and report on their Nationally Determined Contributions (NDCs).
+First, nations plan and report on their Nationally Determined Contributions (NDCs).
 The NDCs are yearly reports stating action plans on how to work with climate change.
-Then, each country is expected to put their plans into action (implement).
-Finally, the nations are to review their individual and collective progress.
-To eventually inform future planning and their upcoming NDCs.
+Then, each country puts their plans into action (implement).
+Finally, the nations review their individual and collective progress.
+The review eventually informs future planning and upcoming NDCs.
 Hence, creating a cycle of improvement.

 The improvement cycle works as a base for countries to make the Paris Agreement a reality.
-More so, the Paris Rulebook is considered a detailed guidebook on how to work with the plan-implement-review cycle.
+The rulebook is considered a detailed guide on how to work with the plan-implement-review cycle.

 Furthermore, the nations decided to take a “global stocktake” every five years.
-The stocktake assesses the collective efforts of all nations.
-The purpose is to enable a consistent improvement with time.
+The stocktake assesses the collective efforts of all countries.
+The purpose is to enable consistent improvement with time.

-However, there were some elements that were not agreed on at COP24.
+However, some sections remained unsolved at COP24.
 One was the guidelines for carbon markets.

 Agreeing on the Paris Rulebook at COP26

 Before COP26, the goals for the meeting regarding the Paris Rulebook were to

 1. Find an agreement on the guidelines for carbon markets

 2. Resolve issues with transparency (regarding the commitments that countries make)